 Take Your Car for Service

 Make sure your vehicle is in top condition.
-Have your trusted mechanic give the car a good once-over, and tell them you are planning a road trip
+Have your trusted mechanic give the car a good once-over, and tell them you are planning a road trip.
+This same rule applies to you if you’re considering a Harley Davidson Road Glide bike as well.

 Check Your Insurance